This startup really is trying to create living woolly mammoths from DNA

-You’ve never seen a woolly mammoth, because they went extinct about 10,000 years ago.
+You’ve never seen a woolly mammoth because they went extinct about 10,000 years ago.
 But what if we could “de-extinct” them?
 A startup called Colossal, cofounded by Harvard Medical School genetics professor George Church, aims to bring a version of the animal back to the Arctic within a decade.

-Church, who launched the new company with tech entrepreneur Ben Lamm, was inspired in part by Russian scientists who have been working to bring bison to Siberia in a bid to slow down climate change.
+Church, who helped launch the new company with tech entrepreneur Ben Lamm, was inspired in part by Russian scientists who have been working to bring bison to Siberia in a bid to slow down climate change.
 When mammoths and other large herbivores disappeared from the area thousands of years ago, so did local grasslands.
 The theory is that the forests that replaced them have sped up the melting of the permafrost.
 Snow insulates the ground in the winter and keeps it warmer, and in a grassland, animals trample the snow, which cools the soil further.
 In a forest, the ground is more exposed, and the dark bark on trees also absorbs heat more.
-The bison, yaks, and other animals that have already been introduced in a remote corner of Siberia can help grassland restoration by eating small trees, but they can’t play the role of a mammoth, which would—if it was extinct—trample more snow, and also knock down trees.
+The bison, yaks, and other animals that have already been introduced in a remote corner of Siberia can help grassland restoration by eating small trees, but they can’t play the role of a mammoth, which would—if it were not extinct—trample more snow, and also knock down trees.

-The new company isn’t trying to fully resurrect a woolly mammoth, but plans to edits dozens of genes in elephants, which already share more than 99% of the mammoth’s genome, so that the hybrid animal can survive in the Arctic.
+The new company isn’t trying to fully resurrect a woolly mammoth but plans to edit dozens of genes in elephants, which already share more than 99% of the mammoth’s genome, so that the hybrid animal can survive in the Arctic.
 The animal will have a thick layer of fat, a woolly coat, and small ears.
 In his lab, Church has already tested two key genes, including a gene for hemoglobin that lets the body exchange oxygen when the temperature of the skin is close to freezing.
-“Those [genes] have both been proven functionally, not just not just brought back at a DNA level,” he says.
+“Those [genes] have both been proven functionally, not just brought back at a DNA level,” he says.
 “So we’re on our way.
 Two down, maybe 40 to go.”

 In separate work with another startup, Church genetically edits organs in pigs for transplant into humans.
 The basic process will be similar, although in pigs, edited cells are transplanted into a surrogate mother; because Asian elephants are endangered, the startup plans to grow them in artificial wombs instead.
 One small hitch: Artificial wombs don’t yet exist.
 But the company is—perhaps unrealistically—optimistic about the steps to follow.